 The term helps define art that contradicts and reacts against various aspects of Modern Art.
 It involves drawings, paintings, collage, assemblage, animation, videos, photography, documentation, installations and conceptual art.

 There are also elements of commercialism and the use of ordinary objects in the finished art pieces, as well as kitsch, and images from the Renaissance, Baroque and Gothic art.

 Other characteristics of Postmodern Art include: the use of words as a central artistic element, the juxtaposition of the old and the new, performance art, appropriation, the recycling of past styles and themes, and the breakdown between fine or high and lowbrow art.
 The latter—often employing pop culture imagery—emphasizes that distinctions between high and low art are no longer relevant.

 Postmodern Art, also referred to as postmodernism, blurs the traditional distinctions between painting, sculpture, film, performance, architecture, dance and other visual and performance art disciplines.
 While the artworks may also include elements from natural and physical sciences, industry, technology, popular culture, words, literature and poetry.

 While Modern Art includes formal purity, art for art's sake, authenticity, universality and originality, Postmodern Art strives to deconstruct this 100-year-old movement’s values to more fully explore political, social and cultural issues.

-Fredric Jameson wrote in “The Anti-Aesthetic, Essays on Postmodern Culture,” “The concept of postmodernism is not widely accepted or even understood today."
+Fredric Jameson wrote in the book, "The Anti-Aesthetic, Essays on Postmodern Culture," © 1998, The concept of postmodernism is not widely accepted or even understood today."
 He adds that the theory strives to replace older modern movements.
 In doing so, it erodes the distinctions between high and popular culture.
-“This is perhaps the most distressing development of all from an academic standpoint, which has traditionally had a vested interest in preserving a realm of high or elite culture.
+This is perhaps the most distressing development of all from an academic standpoint, which has traditionally had a vested interest in preserving a realm of high or elite culture.